raspberrypilearning/octapi-calculating-pi/en/step_7.md

 This part of the resource can be done on any computer which can run Python 3, including a Raspberry Pi.

-### Programming challenge
+### Challenge: write a function to test random points
-- Write a function that takes two parameters - an integer to use as a seed for the random number generator, and an integer number of points you would like to test.
+- Write a function that takes two parameters: an integer to use as a seed for the random number generator, and an integer number of points you would like to test.

 [[[generic-python-random-seed]]]

-- The function should generate that number of randomly chosen points and then test each one to determine whether or not it is inside the circle.
+- The function should generate that number of randomly chosen points and then test each one to determine whether or not it falls inside the circle.
 - The function should count and return the number of randomly generated points which fell inside the circle.

 [[[generic-python-simple-functions]]]